SSoelvsten/latex-preamble-and-examples/README.md

 ![Alt text](/img/template.png?raw=true "The template file")

 # Examples.tex
-example.tex document is a slowly growing document with explanations and examples of using the various packages in the preamble.
+example.tex is a slowly growing document with explanations and examples of using the various packages in the preamble.
 They are all made with the intent to be reverse engineerable.

 ![Alt text](/img/example.png?raw=true "The template file")